About Us

 Our Team

-Since the formation of the Telangana MeeSeva Federation (TGMF), with the collective efforts of the panel members, the federation has worked diligently to resolve major issues faced by its members.
-Their collective efforts have been crucial in addressing challenges related to the operation and management of MeeSeva centers, ensuring smooth service delivery, and advocating for the rights and interests of the franchisees.
+Since its establishment, the Telangana MeeSeva Federation (TGMF), through the united efforts of its panel members, has actively worked to resolve key issues faced by its members.
+These joint efforts have been instrumental in tackling challenges related to the operation and management of MeeSeva centers, ensuring efficient service delivery, and advocating for the rights and welfare of franchisees.

-The leadership and teamwork within the federation have played a significant role in enhancing the effectiveness of the MeeSeva system in Telangana, benefiting both the franchisees and the public who rely on these centers for various government services.
+The federation’s strong leadership and collaborative spirit have significantly contributed to improving the MeeSeva system in Telangana, benefiting both the franchisees and the public who depend on these centers for access to various government services.

 Some of the key issues that the panel members of Telangana MeeSeva Federation (TGMF) have worked hard to resolve include: